Have the freshest free hiking tips sent to you each month!

 I bring home all of the feathers I find on the trail.
 There, I have feather identification resources which help me backtrack to the identity of the bird.

-It's a hobby, and a wonderful source of satisfaction.
+It's a hobby, and a wonderful source of satisfaction, which you might enjoy as well.

 Feather identification can occur by comparing your feather with photos.